Case 1: the value comes from an offchain source

 All operations onchain are performed virtually over identifiers, and reproduced over the actual

 values by Inco asynchronously.
-We call this model “symbolic execution”.asEuint256
+We call this model “symbolic execution”.One could try to reuse the same ciphertext as another user to gain decryption

 This is sometimes called performing a “trivial encrypt” because the resulting handle will be of a known value.